tanfwong/sdr_notes/_sources/ch7/signature.md

   approximately the auto-correlation function of the signature signal (see below).
 Hence, finding the autocorrelation peak gives us the correct timing.
-* For another example, we can employ Property 8 to gauge how "distinguishing" a set of signature sequences are compared to the lower bound on $\theta_{\max}$.
+* For another example, we can employ  the lower bound on $\theta_{\max}$ in Property 8 to gauge how "distinguishable" a signature sequence can be among a set of signature sequences.

 ## Correlation functions of signature signals
 * To simplify discussion, let us assume that the signature sequences